mfiro/deezer-playlists/README.md

 # deezer-playlists
 A journal of Deezer's playlists to always have the history available.
-Updating Daily
+Updating Daily.
+Inspired by [spotify-playlist-archive](https://github.com/mackorone/spotify-playlist-archive) and [git-scraping](https://simonwillison.net/2020/Oct/9/git-scraping/).